THREAD-3-2/flyingspaghetti_vendy/docs/matlab.rst

 :mod:`flyingspaghetti_vendy.Flying_spaghetti`

-the rest of the auxilary files are required for the evaluation of the problem while the all other parameters can be modified within the input file “Flying_spaghetti”.
+The rest of the auxiliary files are required for the evaluation of the problem while the all other parameters can be modified within the input file “Flying_spaghetti”.